POVERTY, BY AMERICA (audiobook) by Matthew Desmond

 But, Desmond notes that people who make less than a million dollars a year take advantage of deductions and accounting tricks that people living in poverty can ever imagine taking.

 For example, in my state (Indiana) there is a 20% state income credit for every dollar placed in a 529 college savings account.
 The growth in value is not taxed and for every dollar you put in up to $7,500 you get 20 cents back.
-Put in the full amount, that state gives you $1,500.
+Put in the full amount, the taxpayers of Indiana give you $1,500.
 Show me a family of four living at the poverty line ($30,000 in 2023 according to this chart) that has an extra $7,500 - or even $500 - sitting around to invest in a college savings account.

 Poor people can receive rent subsidies - if there are enough funds and enough spots available.
 But everyone with a mortgage receives a mortgage subsidy by being able to write off the mortgage interest.
 That subsidy has no practical limit.
 You can get it for financing a tiny home in rural Arkansas or a penthouse condo that looks over Central Park in NYC.
 That adds up to billions upon billions of dollars every year.